mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

     in the "cSpell.words" property
 * supports camel-case words by splitting them into multiple words and checking each
+* by default, only enabled for these file types, but can add more
+  * AsciiDoc, C, C++, C#, Go, Handlebars, HTML, JavaScript, JSON, LaTex, Markdown, PHP, Python, Text, TypeScript, and YAML
+* indicates on left side of status bar whether the file type is enabled for spell checking and whether the current file has been checked
+* to enable checking of the current file type, click status bar indicator and change the switch for "Spell Checker enabled for file type"

 ## Color Themes